 What makes your destination unique?

-Could it be the local market offering freshly picked fruits every morning, a breathtaking waterfall, vibey beaches or scenic views of canyons and rivers?
-And how can visitors get to feel the local vibe and enjoy the small, yet unique experiences that will turn into the adventure of their lives?
+Could it be the local market offering freshly picked fruits every morning?
+Or a breathtaking waterfall?
+And how can visitors get to feel the local vibe and enjoy the small & unique experiences?
+They might turn into the adventure of their lives.

-It’s usually an array of unique attractions and hidden gems that make your destination worth visiting and that travellers nowadays are interested in.
-According to the Good Life Study, 85% of people are looking for authentic experiences to gain perspective on holiday.
+It’s the unique attractions and hidden gems that make your destination worth visiting.
+According to the Good Life Study, 85% of people are looking for authentic experiences.

 70% of people think that trips where they get new experiences are more important than those where they see all the sights.
-They are looking for an immersive experience and cultural connections, visiting local markets, interacting with skilled artisans, dining at family-owned restaurants as well as getting to meet locals and experience life through their lens.
+They are looking for an immersive experience and cultural connections.
+They want to:

 Almost two thirds of travellers (60 percent) value experiences higher than material possessions.
-This means that travellers are eager to pack in as many different and authentic experiences as possible.
-From where they sleep and dine to what they visit, the focus will be on comfort and happiness rather than materialistic opportunities.
+They are eager to try different and authentic experiences.
+From where they sleep and dine to what they visit.
+The focus will be on comfort and happiness rather than materialistic opportunities.

-How can you get on top of this trend and offer visitors a personalized travel experience within your destination?
+How can you offer visitors a personalized travel experience within your destination?

 It’s all about genuine storytelling and choosing the right digital communication channels.

-Here are three steps you can follow to help promote your destination’s uniqueness and attract visitors:
+Here are three steps you can follow to help promote your destination’s uniqueness:

 1. Pinpoint and showcase unique attractions within your destination

-People who engage in different tourist activities as well as the ones who are always on the ground taking the pulse of the community are the best to give insights into the top attractions and activities your destination has to offer.
+People who engage in different tourist activities are the best to give insights into the top attractions of your destination.
 Partnerships are key.

-Engage and collaborate with tourism experts, events organizers, leisure and hospitality service providers, local guides and entrepreneurs, photographers, and city hall representatives to locate hidden gems, interesting points of interests as well as top attractions within your destination.
+Collaborate with tourism experts, events organizers, hospitality service providers, local guides and photographers.
+Try to locate hidden gems and interesting points of interests within your destination.

-Invite them to contribute with exclusive insights, tips and useful information to help visitors experience your destination in a unique way.
+Get them to contribute with exclusive insights and useful information.
+They can help visitors experience your destination in a unique way.

 See how Harghita City Council managed to promote its destination by bringing legends to life with the help of the local community.